Our Vision for Sustainability

 We hope to inspire our students to seek innovative solutions and to show personal responsibility as they witness the creative and courageous actions we take at Carolina Day School.

-Carolina Day School is a North Carolina Green School of Excellence.
+Carolina Day School has been a North Carolina Green School of Excellence since 2015.
 The NC Green Schools Recognition program recognizes North Carolina Pre-K/12 public and private schools that encourage cultures of sustainability in five designated areas: culture and community, school sustainability, healthy schools, curriculum integration, and innovation.
 The NC Green School of Excellence designation is the top level of recognition awarded to schools showing the highest level of commitment to a sustainable campus and environment education curriculum.
-Eight schools were recognized for their efforts in 2015, but only Carolina Day School and two others were given the NC Green Schools of Excellence award.

 “The faculty at Carolina Day School is open to environmental stewardship through activities like free play in nature during recess, educating with hands on experiences, and responsible resource management via recycling,” said NC Green Schools Program Director Katie Cavert Ferrell.
 “What I observed in the school's application is a commitment to sustainability far greater than I had imagined.
 We are very proud to recognize Carolina Day as a NC Green School of Excellence."

 Carolina Day is committed to working together to implement sustainable practices.
 Seven years ago, Carolina Day created a sustainability committee to represent all four divisions, parents, and administration.
 This committee meets each trimester and works on green goals for the whole school.

 In 2009, Carolina Day made it a priority in its school improvement plan to focus on environment and sustainability.
 The school has made tremendous progress in this area, as shown by creating the sustainability committee, providing professional development for faculty, serving with local environmental groups, and committing to daily recycling and composting.